19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Sled Dogs Running the Iditarod.
 Everything you need to know about the best things to do in Fairbanks, Alaska from visiting Pioneer Park, the best time to see the Midnight Sun, the Northern Lights (aurora borealis), the Museum of the North, Santa Claus House, Running Reindeer Ranch and the best places to stay from Wedgewood Resort to Pike's Landing hotel.

 I highly recommend watching part of this race if you’re in Fairbanks or along the trail path in March.
-It’s all outdoors so dress warm!
+It’s all outdoors, so dress warm!

 Cost: Free or $$$$ for Iditarod tours